tezza1971/webform-presets/chromium/README.md

 ### Managing Presets

 1. Click the extension icon → "Manage Presets"
-2. Or right-click in a form field → "Webform Presets" → "Manage Presets"
+2. Or right-click in a form field → "NDX Webform Presets" → "Manage Presets"
 3. View all saved presets organized by scope

 **Management Features:**